Litterman/EZClimate/README.md

 You can find the most recent releases at: https://pypi.python.org/pypi/ezclimate/.

 ## Documentation
 See the [EZ-Climate User's Guide](https://oscarsjogren.github.io/dlw/) for EZ-Climate documentation.
+(21 March 2019: Please note that we are currently revising the paper.
+The code is changing on a near-daily basis.
+The user guide, hence is no longer up-to-date, and no longer works with the Python 3.7-compliant code.
+We will have an update soon.)

 In order to get the tip documentation, change directory to the `docs` subfolder and type in `make html`, the documentation will be under `../../ez_climate_docs/html`.
 You will need [Sphinx](http://sphinx.pocoo.org) to build the documentation.

-See [Applying Asset Pricing Theory to Calibrate the Price of Climate Risk](https://gwagner.com/daniel-litterman-wagner-applying-asset-pricing-theory-to-calibrate-the-price-of-climate-risk/) for the latest working paper employing this code.
+See [Applying Asset Pricing Theory to Calibrate the Price of Climate Risk](https://gwagner.com/ezclimate/) for the latest working paper employing this code.

 ## Installation